 Tiered Prices

 Composable Commerce allows you to set tiered pricing, where the price of an item changes depending on the quantity purchased.
 Although tiered prices are commonly used to offer a lower price per quantity threshold, you can also offer a higher price per tier.
-This is useful when you want to dissuade customers from purchasing too many quantities of the same product.
+Offering a higher price per tier is useful when you want to dissuade customers from purchasing too many quantities of the same product.

 The first step is to set a base Price, which is the Price that applies to a single unit of a Product Variant when purchased.
 You can then define the tiered Price for the quantity of the Product Variant added to the Cart; for example, a customer gets a lower price per item when they buy 10 quantities of that item.